PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

-We test the influence of the number of steps $T$ by ranging it from 1 to 25.
-Figure \ref{fig:Burgers_L2_vs_iter} shows that certain optimizers benefit from more steps, such as nonlinear gradient ascent and Adam.
+We test the influence of the number of steps $T$ by ranging it from 1 to 25. \Cref{fig:Burgers_L2_vs_iter} shows that certain optimizers benefit from more steps, such as nonlinear gradient ascent and Adam.
 Others remain at a near-constant accuracy or lose accuracy with additional steps.
-Based on Figure \ref{fig:Burgers_L2_vs_iter}, we note that the number of steps generally has a smaller impact on the test error achieved compared to the stepsize.
+Based on~\Cref{fig:Burgers_L2_vs_iter}, we note that the number of steps generally has a smaller impact on the test error achieved compared to the stepsize.

-Furthermore, Figures \labelcref{fig:Burgers_L2_Duration_vs_col,fig:Burgers_L2_Duration_vs_iter} depict the prediction accuracy and computational cost of PACMANN with Adam for varying numbers of collocation points and steps.
-Importantly, we point out that the accuracy of Adam with five steps is nearly the same as its accuracy at 15 steps, however, repeating our method five times is less expensive.
-Thus, we recommend considering taking fewer steps to save on computational cost in more complex problems.
+Furthermore, \Cref{fig:Burgers_L2_Duration_vs_col,fig:Burgers_L2_Duration_vs_iter} depict the prediction accuracy and computational cost of PACMANN with the Adam optimizer for varying numbers of collocation points and steps. \Cref{fig:Burgers_L2_Duration_vs_col} demonstrates that increasing the number of collocation points reduces the $L_2$ relative error before reaching a plateau, beyond which the computational cost rises steeply without a further increase in accuracy.
+Importantly, we point out that the accuracy of Adam with five steps is nearly the same as its accuracy at 15 steps, see ~\Cref{fig:Burgers_L2_Duration_vs_iter}.
+Thus, we recommend taking fewer steps to save on computational cost in more complex problems.

-Next, we compare the distribution of collocation points after training.
-Figure \ref{fig:Burgers_0_iter} shows the locations before training when the collocation points are laid out based on the Hammersley sequence.
-Figures \labelcref{fig:RAR_burgers,fig:RAD_burgers,fig:Adam_burgers} show the locations of the collocation points after training for RAR, RAD, and PACMANN with Adam, respectively.
-While RAR creates one large cluster of points at the steepest region of the solution, RAD and our method tend to create several smaller clusters.
-In contrast to RAD, our method also forms clusters of points in regions with typically lower residuals, indicative of local maxima of the squared residual.
-We note the similarity between the shape of the clusters and the solution.
+Next, we compare visually the distribution of collocation points after training. \Cref{fig:Burgers_0_iter} shows the locations before training when the collocation points are laid out based on the Hammersley sequence. \Cref{fig:RAR_burgers,fig:RAD_burgers,fig:Adam_burgers} show the locations of the collocation points after training for RAR, RAD, and PACMANN with Adam, respectively.
+While RAR clusters the points at the steepest region of the solution, RAD and our method tend to create several smaller clusters.
+In contrast to RAD, our method also forms clusters of points in regions with typically lower residuals, see ~\Cref{fig:R2_Mid_Training}, indicative of local maxima of the squared residual. \Cref{fig:R2_Post_Training} shows that, after training the PINN, these previously observed local maxima have reduced.
+For our approach, we note the similarity between the shape of the clusters and the solution itself.